Interventional Radiology: The Basics

 What is Interventional Radiology (IR)?

-Interventional Radiology (IR) uses imaging, such as ultrasound, x-ray, CT, MRI, and fluoroscopy to see inside your body during minimally-invasive procedures.
-“Minimally-invasive” means that large incisions (surgical cuts) do not need to be made.
-Instead, one or more small “punctures” or holes are made, causing less damage to the body.
-Many procedures that used to require surgery can now be done by an Interventional Radiologist.
+Interventional Radiology (IR) uses imaging, like ultrasound, x-ray, CT, MRI, and fluoroscopy to look inside your body during minimally invasive procedures.
+Minimally invasive procedures use one or more small “punctures” to do the procedure instead of large incisions.
+The interventional radiology department can do some procedures that used to require surgery.
 IR procedures may be done to diagnose or treat a disease.

-These procedures are done in an operating room (OR) type setting.
+These procedures are done in an operating room (OR).
 You can often go home the same day.

 Who makes up the IR team?